Athlete's foot

 Overview

 Signs and symptoms of athlete's foot include an itchy, scaly rash.
-The condition is contagious and can be spread via contaminated floors, towels or clothing.
+The fungus can live on floors, bedding, towels and shoes, spreading easily to others.

 Athlete's foot is closely related to other fungal infections such as ringworm and jock itch.
-It can be treated with antifungal medications, but the infection often comes back.
+It can be treated with antifungal medicines.
+But it often comes back.

 Symptoms

 Athlete's foot can affect one or both feet.
-Common signs and symptoms are:
+Common symptoms are:

-- Itchiness, especially right after taking off shoes and socks
+- Itchy skin, especially right after taking off socks and shoes.

-- Inflamed skin that might appear reddish, purplish or grayish, depending on your skin color
+- Swollen skin that may look red, purple or gray, depending on your skin color.

-- Dry, scaly skin on the bottom of the foot that extends up the side
+- Dry, scaly skin on the bottom and sides of the foot.

 When to see a doctor

-If you have a rash on your foot that doesn't improve within two weeks of beginning self-treatment with an over-the-counter antifungal product, see your doctor.
+If you have a rash on your foot that doesn't improve after two weeks of using an antifungal cream that you can buy over the counter, see your healthcare professional.

-If you have diabetes, see your doctor if you suspect that you have athlete's foot.
-Also see your doctor if you have signs of an infection — swelling of the affected area, pus, fever.
+If you have diabetes, see your healthcare professional if you think you have athlete's foot.
+Also see your healthcare professional if you have symptoms of an infection, such as swelling of the affected area, pus and fever.

 Causes

-Athlete's foot is caused by the same type of fungi (dermatophytes) that cause ringworm and jock itch.
-Damp socks and shoes and warm, humid conditions favor the organisms' growth.
+Athlete's foot is caused by the same type of fungi, called dermatophytes, that cause jock itch and ringworm.
+They thrive in warm, damp places such as sweaty socks and shoes and wet towels.

 Risk factors

-You are at higher risk of athlete's foot if you:
+You have a higher risk of athlete's foot if you:

 Complications